Update: press on the button below to learn more about the latest course by RankYa

-For simplicity sake, when you hear the term “content” remember that covers everything including textual content such as your name, address, or other content types such as images, videos or any others you want removed.
-Because Google search engine works like that when it indexes the internet.
+For simplicity sake, when you hear the term “content” remember that covers everything including textual content such as your name, address, or other content types such as images, videos or any others you want removed from Google.
+Because Google search engine works like that when it indexes the internet (its like a hungry little monster that wants to eat up EVERYTHING on EVERY URL).
 Now that we know this important fact, how can you remove your content from Google?
-Easy, by following the correct path.
+Easy, by following the correct paths.

 Depending on the country or continent you live in, different laws and protections apply.
 For example: if you are a lucky citizen of a country within European Union, then simply head out here and begin the process of right to be forgotten with EU Privacy Removal because:

 In May 2014, a ruling by the Court of Justice of the European Union (C-131/12, 13 May 2014) found that certain people can ask search engines to remove specific results for queries that include their name, where the interests in those results appearing are outweighed by the person’s privacy rights.

 Removing Content From Google When the Content is On Some External Website/s

 STOP emailing the website owner who published your details, and do not email Google either because Google search engine acts as an intermediate gate-keeper between the searcher, and the website in question.